Night Burning in Effect Apr. 1-Oct. 31, 2025 7pm to 7am Tudor & Cashel/Limerick |

 Recent forum updates

-our missionTo source and make available relevant information to the Membership regarding political and environmental changes that impact cottage ownership and take appropriate action on behalf of the Association when deemed necessary by the executive; to promote, educate and encourage responsible lake stewardship and to provide opportunities to meet and socialize at events throughout the year with fellow cottage owners. | Become a memberYour annual membership fee helps the Steenburg Lake Community Association achieve their mission on behalf of the residents of Steenburg Lake.
+our missionTo source and make available relevant information to the Membership regarding political and environmental changes that impact cottage ownership and take appropriate action on behalf of the Association when deemed necessary by the executive; to promote, educate and encourage responsible lake stewardship and to provide opportunities to meet and socialize at events throughout the year with fellow cottage owners. | Become a memberYour annual membership fee of $40 helps the Steenburg Lake Community Association achieve their mission on behalf of the residents of Steenburg Lake.
 Fees fund fun activities throughout the year, they support our Lake Stewardship program, Newsletters, Website, and Government Relations.
 Your membership is appreciated, and required, in order to continue as an association. | Find usTHE BOARD

 Rock Markers Keith Fletcher |